mobi-css/mobi.css/site/docs.md

 </body>
 ```

-You may want to say "Oh that's too complicated, why should I need to add two `<div>`s to achieve a simple `container`?"
+You may want to say "Oh that's too complicated!
+Why should I need to add two `<div>`s to achieve a simple `container`?"

-Actually `flex-center` is used as a wrapper to ensure `container` aligned to the center of the screen.
+Actually, `flex-center` is used as a wrapper to ensure `container` aligns to the center of the screen.
 So if you don't add this wrapper, mobile users will not feel any difference.

-Also, you can add `flex-center` to `<body>`, it will work too.
-However I don't recommend it, even though you doesn't append any other elements to `<body>`, third-party libraries may do.
+Also, you can add `flex-center` to `<body>` and it will work, too.
+However, I don't recommend it.
+Even though you don't append any other elements to `<body>`, third-party libraries may do so.
 It might be hard for them to set their position in a flexbox.

-What if we want to add a sidebar for the desktop version of your website (that would be useful when you want to show some additional messages which are not valuable for mobile, such as *Scan to view on mobile* or *Go to top*)?
+What if we want to add a sidebar for the desktop version of your website, useful to show some additional, non-mobile messages, such as *Scan to view on mobile* or *Go to top*)?
 Here is a solution:

 ![layout-with-side](img/layout-with-side.jpg)